-8. All of the following are adverse effects of sodium valproate except of:

-a) Weight gain; b) Alopecia; c) Liver damage; d) Osteomalacia.
+8. All of the following items are adverse effects of sodium valproate except: a) Weight gain; b) Alopecia; c) Liver damage; d) Osteomalacia.

-9. Which statement is true about carbamazepine?
+9. Which statement about carbamazepine is true?

-a) Used in trigeminal neuralgia;
+- a) Used in trigeminal neuralgia;

-b)Is an inhibitor of cytochrome P450;
+- b) Is an inhibitor of cytochrome P450;

-c)Can cause megaloblastic anemia;
+- c) Can cause megaloblastic anemia;

-d)It is drug of choice for status epilepticus.
+- d) It is drug of choice for status epilepticus.